-Two men share personal stories of learning about significant national events
+Two men share their stories of learning of significant national events

 Some moments are so impactful they leave an indelible mark on a nation’s memory.
 Events can be so shocking, horrific or even glorious, that a person will never forget exactly what they were doing the moment they heard.

 Here are stories from two men who will forever have a vivid memory of where they were and what they were doing when World War II began and ended, and the assassination of John F. Kennedy.

 Twelve-year-old Ed Weger was playing on the front porch with his brother on December 7, 1941, when his father came out of the house and said he needed to talk with the two boys.